This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Freud based his theory on the fact that some children who experienced oxygen loss during childbirth were not affected, while others were.
 On the other hand, Little had always maintained that birth asphyxia was the cause of cerebral palsy.

-Regardless, the majority of physicians during that time still relied on Little’s findings, paying little attention to Freud’s theories.
+Regardless, most physicians during that time still relied on Little’s findings, paying little attention to Freud’s theories.
 This changed years later when extensive research showed that cerebral palsy was caused by oxygen deprivation only around 10% of the time.

 Research Continued By More Cerebral Palsy Innovators

-Although Little, Osler, and Freud are thought of as the greatest innovators when it comes to cerebral, numerous other notable figures continued the research on the disorder.
+Although Little, Osler, and Freud are thought of as the greatest innovators when it comes to cerebral palsy, numerous other notable figures continued the research on the disorder.
 However, they don’t always get as much credit.

 For instance, Leonard and Isabelle Goldenson, a married couple whose first daughter was born with cerebral palsy, put in years of effort and research to better understand the disorder and promote awareness.